localstack/docs/content/en/user-guide/aws/elasticsearch/index.md

 You can go ahead and use [awslocal]({{< ref "aws-cli.md#localstack-aws-cli-awslocal" >}}) to create a new elasticsearch domain via the `aws es create-elasticsearch-domain` command.

-{{< alert >}}
+{{< alert title="Note">}}
-**Note**: Unless you use the Elasticsearch default version, the first time you create a cluster with a specific version, the Elasticsearch binary is downloaded, which may take a while to download.
+Unless you use the Elasticsearch default version, the first time you create a cluster with a specific version, the Elasticsearch binary is downloaded, which may take a while to download.
 {{< /alert >}}

-{{< alert >}}
+{{< alert title="Note">}}
-**Note**: The default Elasticsearch version used is 7.10.0.
+The default Elasticsearch version used is 7.10.0.
 This is a slight deviation from the default version used in AWS (Elasticsearch 1.5), which is not supported in LocalStack.
 {{< /alert >}}

 {{< command >}}